Results: Patient with breast cancer and a somatic (tumour) PIK3CA variant

 - Alpelisib is a small molecule inhibitor of alpha isoform (p110α) of phosphatidylinositol 3-kinase (PI3K).

 - The SOLAR-1 trial investigated the addition of alpelisib to fulvestrant in ER-positive, HER2-negative breast cancer patients who had progressed on first-line endocrine therapy.
-The trial showed a progression-free survival advantage in patients with PIK3CA-mutated metastatic breast cancer receiving alpelesib and fulvestrant compared to those treated with placebo plus fulvestrant.
+The trial showed a progression-free survival (PFS) advantage in patients with PIK3CA-mutated metastatic breast cancer receiving alpelesib and fulvestrant compared to those treated with placebo plus fulvestrant.

 What do you need to do?